 - Warehouse management software.

 Including language skills on your resume can be important for several reasons.
-It can demonstrate to a hiring manager that you have a diverse skill set and are proficient in multiple languages.
+It demonstrates hiring manager that you have a diverse skill set and are proficient in multiple languages.

 To include languages on your resume, you can create a separate section specifically for language skills.

-In this section, list the languages you speak and your level of proficiency (e.g. fluent, proficient, intermediate, beginner).
+Include languages that you speak and your level of proficiency in each of them.
+For example, fluent, proficient, intermediate, or beginner.

 - Start with a strong objective statement that summarizes your skills and goals.

 - List your key skills and qualifications, such as experience with inventory management and familiarity with warehouse equipment.

 - Include any relevant education, training, certifications, and projects.

 - Add additional sections, such as a section on certifications or licenses.